hniksic/sendable/README.md

 ## Are the run-time checks expensive?

-While run-time checks performed by `SendRc` and `SendOption` are certainly more expensive than those of `Rc` and `Option`, which are non-existent, they are still reasonably cheap.
+While run-time checks performed by `SendRc` and `SendOption` are not free, they are reasonably cheap.

-`SendRc::deref()` just compares the id of the pinned-to thread fetched with a relaxed atomic load with the current thread, and checks that migration isn't in progress with an integer comparison.
+`SendRc::deref()` compares the integer id of the pinned-to thread fetched with a relaxed atomic load with the current thread, fetched from thread-local storage.
+It also checks that migration isn't in progress with a non-atomic integer comparison to zero.
 The relaxed atomic load compiles to an ordinary load on Intel, which is as cheap as it gets, and if you're worried, you can hold on to the reference to avoid repeating the checks.
 (The borrow checker will prevent you from sending the `SendRc` to another thread while there is an outstanding reference.) `SendRc::clone()` and `SendRc::drop()` do the same kind of check.

-`SendOption::deref()` and `SendOption::deref_mut()` only check that the current thread is the pinned-to thread, the same as in `SendRc`.
+`SendOption::deref()` and `SendOption::deref_mut()` only check that the current thread is the expected one, using a similar relaxed load and compare as `SendRc`.

-Regarding memory usage, `SendRc`'s heap overhead is two `u64`s for the pinning info, and a machine word for the reference count, i.e. on 64-bit architecture it's one `u64` more than `Rc`.
-An individual `SendRc` is two machine words wide because it has to carry an identity of the pointer. `SendOption` stores a `u64` alongside the underlying option.
+Regarding memory usage, `SendRc`'s heap overhead is two `u64`s for the pinning and parking info, and a machine word for the reference count, i.e. on 64-bit architectures it's one `u64` more than that of `Rc`.
+An individual `SendRc` is two machine words wide because it has to track the identity of each pointer. `SendOption` stores a `u64` alongside the underlying option.

 ## License